lnosaomok/project4-frontend/README.md

 ## Description

 Chef's Place is the app for chefs of all skill levels to show case their recipe creations and also engage with the cooking community.
-The app gives users the ability to add new recipes to their accound, recommend their recipes to others and also get nutrition information for the ingredients that they have
+The app gives users the ability to add new recipes to their account, recommend their recipes to others and also get nutrition information for the ingredients that they have

 ![Application Screenshot](/public/home.png)

-Users can also see the nutritional info for the recipes that they see recommeded
+Users can also see the nutritional info for the recipes that are recommeded

 ![Application Screenshot](/public/nutrition.png)